Master of Arts in Community Leadership

 Graduates of the Master of Arts in Community Leadership program will be equipped with specific skills and knowledge they can use to serve the community today, as well as the ability to learn, reflect, and adapt to the rapidly-changing contexts in which they will be working.

-- Researching communities and using that research to effectively and creatively facilitate participatory decision-making, community organizing, and public policy advocacy
+Community Development, Organizing, and Advocacy: Demonstrate skills in researching communities and use those skills to effectively and creatively facilitate participatory decision-making, community organizing, and advocacy in public policy arenas.

-- Communicating ideas to audiences in verbal, visual, and written forms to establish knowledge, increase understanding, or advocate for a particular position
+Communication: Communicate ideas to audiences in oral, visual, and written forms to establish knowledge, to increase understanding, or to advocate for a particular position.

-- Comprehensively exploring issues, ideas, artifacts, events, and other positions before accepting or formulating an opinion or conclusion
+Critical Thinking: Comprehensively explore issues, ideas, artifacts, events, and other positions, before accepting or formulating an opinion or conclusion.

-- Combining or synthesizing new ideas, practices, or expertise in original ways that are characterized by innovation, divergent thinking, and risk-taking
+Creativity: Combine or synthesize new ideas, practices, or expertise in original ways characterized by innovation, divergent thinking, and risk-taking.

 Plan of Study